KonyOrg/KContactsList/README.md

 # KContactsList

-In this Kony project we will see how to retrieve contacts from the device contacts list and display them in the app
+In this Kony project we will see how to retrieve contacts from the device contacts list using native function api's capability and display the list into a segment

 Developement environemnt: